App-vNext/Polly/docs/strategies/circuit-breaker.md

 #### Complex: happy path sequence diagram

-The circuit will break and later it will transition into `HalfOpen` state.
-The probe will succeed so, the circuit breaker will go back to normal (`Closed`) state.
+The circuit will break and later it will transition into the `HalfOpen` state.
+The probe will then succeed, so the circuit breaker will go back to the normal (`Closed`) state.

 ```mermaid
 sequenceDiagram